gregarshinov/biaffine-ner/README.md

 mv char_vocab.train_dev.txt resources/
 ```

-5. Download the fasttext word embeddings and unpack them
+5. Download the fasttext word embeddings and unpack them:

 ```bash
 cd resources
 wget https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.ru.300.vec.gz
 gzip -dk cc.ru.300.vec.gz
 ```

 6. (Optional) Filter word embeddings file, so we only have to load words, that are used in this experiment for RAM efficiency.
-Here I will provide some exemplary python code (you have to check your paths), that can be run in jupyter lab:
+Here I will provide some exemplary python code (you have to check your paths), that can be run in jupyter lab (or wherever it is convenient for you):
 ```python
 from pathlib import Path
 import json